darmuneeb/darmuneeb.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi There, thanks for dropping by.
-Quick intro...I am an aspiring public servant.
-Having graduated from IIT Roorkee in Civil Engineering I worked as a software developer for a while before making transition into the much aspired-for field of public administration.
-I am an avid reader, curious about the wide range of topics from computers to philosophy.
-My motto is 'collective salvation through individual freedom'
+Welcome!
+I am Muneeb.
+Currently an aspiring public servant.
+Graduated in Civil Engineering from IIT Roorkee(2021).
+Have worked as a software developer.
+Hobbies include reading, working out and travelling.
 I write occasionally and you can jump to the [blog](/blog/) section to check some of my recent ramblings.
+Current motto '**collective salvation through individual freedom**'.

 Connect with me on  [LinkedIn](https://in.linkedin.com/in/muneebahmaddar) or [drop an email](mailto:muneebiitr@gmail.com)